 is small compared to the size of the subject or when the light source is too close to the object.

 Conversely, soft shadows are created when the size of the light source is larger than the subject or when the light source is far enough from the object.
 Diffusing the light source can help you reduce the harshness of the light.

 Cost: N5000 – N25000

 There is no easy way around this.
 A white background is essential to almost all e-commerce photos.

-The Infinity cove / sweep: This is an all-white space with no corners, designed to give the impression that the background of an object extends to infinity.
+The Infinity cove / Sweep: This is an all-white space with no corners, designed to give the impression that the background of an object extends to infinity.
 Infinity coves range from a simple roll of paper to whole studios (often used for photographing cars).
 The principle of design is that everything behind the object is curved so that no edges can be seen.
-You can build a cheap one with just a wide and long sheet of white paper, but unless you have a means of diffusing the light, like a softbox, you’ll get hard shadows/ They are often ideal for fashion, automobile and large items.
+You can build a cheap one with just a wide and long sheet of white paper, but unless you have a means of diffusing the light, like a softbox, you’ll get hard shadows/ They are often ideal for fashion, automobiles and large items.

-It’s essential that you know the regulations and rules that apply to writing help me write an essay a research paper before you even begin to compose.
+It’s essential that you know the regulations and rules that apply to writing help me write an essay or a research paper before you even begin to compose.